 5. Developing a Strong Thesis Statement

-After research, create a strong, concise thesis statement.
+After research, create a strong, concise research paper thesis.
 It should serve as the central argument, stating the purpose and position of your paper.

 Support it with solid evidence and reasoning.
 Ensure your thesis is clear concise, and guides your writing throughout the research paper process.